zawtiger/mygamelist/README.md

 <p>Honestly this is my first time using GitHub.</p>

 <p>A decision was made to use CDN for Bootstrap in place to Composer Packagist.
 In the interest of time decided to go with CDN link because staging, committing, and pushing the files and dependencies to GitHub was taking too long.</p>

+<p>In addition to Bootstrap, jQuery CDN was used.
+I've also used my premade snippets that I normally use for my projects to increase efficiency.</p>

 <p>Curious to know what strange paradigm and framework was used?
 It is MVC with Ajax (to update the contents without reloading the page) with a custom framework.</p>